microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 1. Save the **use-contract.js** script.

-1. Back in the Powershell or Terminal session, run the script.
+1. Back in the PowerShell or Terminal session, run the script.

 	```
 	node use_constract.js
 	```

 1. Watch the output.
-Notice that before the event fired, the balances in the accounts were still at their pre-event values even though the **sendCoin** method had been invoked.
+Notice that before the event fired, the balances in the accounts were still at their pre-event values even though the ```sendCoin``` method had been invoked.
 This is because there is a delay between a transactions invocation and a transactions completion.
 The event though fires once the transaction is completed, the balances are changed and the blockchain is immutably modified.

 	```
 	Sending some coin...